Endless Travel Plans

 💰 $800–$1,400/day 📅 Jan–Feb, September 👶 Best ages: 4–12

-But for kids ages 4 to 12?
-The magic is real.
-That's not marketing fluff.
-Parents who time it right (January, February, or September for lowest crowds) and stay at a value resort consistently report it as their kids' favorite trip ever.
-The 2026 dining plan deal lets kids ages 3–9 eat free when adults buy the dining plan, which saves roughly $30–$50/day.
+For kids ages 4–12, the magic is real.
+Parents who time it right (January, February, or September for lowest crowds) and stay at a value resort consistently report it as their kids' favorite trip.
+The 2026 dining-plan deal lets kids 3–9 eat free when adults buy the plan — roughly $30–$50/day in savings.

-Beyond Disney, Orlando also has Universal (better for teens), Kennedy Space Center (45 minutes east), and Gatorland for families who want a break from the theme park bubble.
+Beyond Disney, Orlando also has Universal (better for teens), Kennedy Space Center (45 minutes east), and Gatorland.

 Myrtle Beach, South Carolina